ambassadorlabs/kubecrash-23-securing-the-front-door/README.md

 1. See if your DNS services is available as an option from cert-manager
 2. Look in the [Pulumi docs](https://www.pulumi.com/registry/) for the provider for your service, like [Route53](https://www.pulumi.com/registry/packages/aws/api-docs/route53/) or [DigitalOcean](https://www.pulumi.com/registry/packages/digitalocean/)
 3. For whatever secret key is required for your provider, follow the doc instructions to set it, i.e. `$ pulumi config set --secret digitalocean:token '<yourtoken>'`
-4. In the [emojivoto config file](./iac/emojivoto/index.ts) replace the exported `dns` const with the correct code for your provider.
+4. In the [faces config file](./iac/faces/index.ts) replace the exported `dns` const with the correct code for your provider.
 5. In the [cert-manager config file](./iac/certmanager/index.ts) replace the solver in the `stagingClusterIssuer` and `productionClusterIssuer` with your solver configuration.

 #### Customize your domain
-In the [consts file](./iac/consts.ts) change the `domain` and `tld` variables to change the interpolated text in other places from `emojivoto.thedevelopnik.com` to your domain.
+In the [consts file](./iac/consts.ts) change the `domain` and `tld` variables to change the interpolated text in other places from `faces.thedevelopnik.com` to your domain.

 #### Point to your Kubernetes cluster configuration
 In the [cluster configuration file](./iac/cluster/index.ts) change the properties to point to your `.kube/config` file or appropriate standalone config file to point at your test cluster.